lukkeutgens/Homelab/Research/hardware.md

 # Research Hardware
 Just a document to keep track off the hardware I want to use.
 Probably will be a mini-pc.
+Because they will be running 24/7, TWD is a thing.

 ## Minisforum UM790 Pro Refurbished
 The basic simple option